exoplatform/exo-documentation/docs/Administration.rst

 This Spaces menu allows you, as an administrator to:

-- Access and display all the available spaces templates via the menu "Manage Templates".
+- Access and display all the available spaces templates via the menu :ref:`Manage Templates <ManageSpaceTemplates>`.
 - Configure and manage permissions for who can :ref:`Create <Create-Space>` or :ref:`Manage <AdministratingSpaces.ManageSpaces>` spaces via the menu "Manage Spaces".

+.. _ManageSpaceTemplates:

 Manage Templates
 ~~~~~~~~~~~~~~~~~~